MicrosoftDocs/minecraft-creator/creator/Documents/TickJsonIntroduction.md

 ## Setting up the Functions Folder

-The **tick.json** file contains the names of functions that you want to run continuously.
+The **tick.json** file contains the names of functions that you want to run every tick.
 Before creating tick.json, you will need to have functions for it to run.
 This example creates two function files to demonstrate how tick.json calls the files repeatedly.

 1. If you don't already have one create a folder inside your behavior pack and name it **functions**.
 This folder should be on the same level as your `manifest.json` file.
 1. Open the **functions** folder and create a text file.